SHARE YOUR PASSION

 Our small setting adds up to big opportunity.
 Here, you’re not just another talented student trying to stand out from hundreds of others; you’re a valued member of a family.
 When you first arrive on campus, we’ll assign you a faculty mentor who will guide you until you graduate.
 You’ll get to know our amazing, dedicated music professors – all distinguished performers who hold degrees from leading musical institutions.
 They will become personally invested in your success and open doors for you.

 Performance opportunities abound.
-We offer four choral ensembles, five bands, a full symphony orchestra, chamber music groups, a pit orchestra and more.
+We offer choral ensembles, bands, a full symphony orchestra, chamber music groups, a pit orchestra and more.
 Many of these groups travel nationally and internationally to places like New York City, China, Germany, Rome and New Zealand.
 And you can’t beat our facilities.
-The Freed Center for the Performing Arts, our Wintzer Music Technology Lab, and our beautiful Snyder Recital Hall – all top notch.
+The Freed Center for the Performing Arts and our beautiful Snyder Recital Hall – both top notch.

 It takes a special blend of talent, passion and skill to teach music.
 Rest assured; we’ll help you build a career doing what you love – making and teaching music!

 MASTERS IN THE HOUSE